thepanacealab/InternetArchive-Pharmacovigilance-Tweets/Classical Models/README.md

 4) Decision Tree (DT)
 5) Naive Bayes (MNB)

+Please use the train.csv and test.csv from the paper.
 Usage - python classify_validate_svm.py

 Please contact Ramya Tekumalla - tramya457@gmail.com for any questions